Clicky

 • White – Old learning color.

-• Black – Normal but for higher-end models.
+• Black – Normal, but used in higher-end models.

 • Orange – Rental.

-All keys are the same, but labeled different for what they’re meant to do.
+All keys are the same, but labeled different with what they’re meant to do.

 Replacing the Tether?

 Sadly, you can’t just replace the tether.
 It’s more of a safety issue than anything else, and Sea-Doo doesn’t just see the cord.
-You will need to buy a whole new lanyard.
+You will need to buy a whole lanyard.
+If the tether is worn out, your life jackets are probably worn out too, so it’s a good time to replace them.

 DESS Post Problems

-If you’re having trouble with your engine starting, you put the lanyard on, and it does not come alive, you may think you need a new lanyard.
-Sometimes it’s not the lanyard, but the DESS post it attaches to.
+If you’re having trouble with the engine starting, you put the key on, and it does not come alive, you may think you need to replace the key.
+Sometimes it’s not the key, but the DESS post it attaches to.

 AirTag